Uncovering the genetic mechanism behind Rett syndrome

-Category: Environment Hits: 1Researchers found that the main gene that causes Rett syndrome, MeCP2, controls the differentiation pattern of neural stem cells through the microRNA miR-199a.
+Category: Environment Hits: 7Researchers found that the main gene that causes Rett syndrome, MeCP2, controls the differentiation pattern of neural stem cells through the microRNA miR-199a.
 Dysfunction in MeCP2 or miR-199a cause neural stem cells to produce more astrocytes than neurons.
 Furthermore, the researchers found that miR-199a mediates the production of Smad1, a downstream transcription factor of bone morphogenetic protein (BMP) signaling.

 Read more https://www.sciencedaily.com/releases/2021/07/210702114526.htm